 If you enjoyed this guide to image classification techniques, I recommend that you download the remote sensing image classification infographic.

-2. Object-Based Classification vs Pixel-Based Classification: Comparitive Importance of Multi-Resolution Imagery (Robert C. Weih, Jr. and Norman D. Riggan, Jr.)
+2. Object-Based Classification vs Pixel-Based Classification: Comparative Importance of Multi-Resolution Imagery (Robert C. Weih, Jr. and Norman D. Riggan, Jr.)

-3. Multiresolution Segmentation: an optimization approach for high quality multi-scale image segmentation (Martin Baatz & Arno Schape)
+3. Multiresolution Segmentation: an optimization approach for high-quality multi-scale image segmentation (Martin Baatz and Arno Schape)